Art-Sells/Arells/Build-Notes.md

 ##### Home Page:
 10 years, 5 years, 1 year, 6 months, 90 days, 30 days, 7 days, 24 hours, 6 hours, 1 hours (load whichever time frame from 24 hours first, to 7 days, prioritize days then months then years in regards to the highest percentage increase).

+## Code Name: Project Omega

+### Problem: AI is on track to displace many jobs.

+### Solution: A marketplace that creates new jobs for people in a AI job displacing world.